 11. The first session of the General Assembly starts on Saturday afternoon.
 The process of debating is exactly the same as in committees and a resolution which has passed in each committee will be debated.

 12. The main social event of the conference takes place on Saturday evening.
-It consists of a formal Black Tie dinner to be held at the Hotel Seminario.
+It consists of a formal Black Tie event.
 For more details, please look in the Menu under ‘Social’.

 14. This session will be followed by the Closing Ceremony and speeches.
 Lunch will be provided before departure.